 - Environmental responsibility helps to preserve ecosystems for generations.
 Green travel that supports the creation of a citizenship that feels rooted to the region so they proudly participate in thousands of small education, restoration, productive diversification and conservation tasks is the goal.
 The resulting experiences for visitors is observing practical uses of innovative technologies, the destructive role of invasive or exotic plant species in protected habitats and a greater understanding of the tie between land and cultural values.

-Fun travel destinations that enable you to S.E.E. are increasing.
+Fun travel destinations that enable you to S.E.E. are increasing with green travel

 - Peruvian Amazon Rainforest Family Program– This trip focuses on education and relaxation.
 In this case, the local Native Community of the Infierno, which manages their own eco-lodge, partnered with an educational NGO to set up two trails based on the story of a six-year-old girl, Ania, who lives in the rainforest.
 Kids are encouraged to be part of the story by solving riddles, seeking out birds and wildlife, meeting Don Manuel from the neighboring Community of Condenado and participating in interpretive walks where they learn how to value their relationship with the Earth.
 Parents can join in the fun as well or choose to do other conservation-based activities such as kayaking and hiking.